-■ A solution: pre-blur using convolution
+A solution: pre-blur using convolution

-As in your Assignment #2, a possible solution to the noise problem is to pre-filter the image with a convolution operation that blurs out the fine detail which is presumably due to the noise.
+As in your home work, a possible solution to the noise problem is to pre-filter the image with a convolution operation that blurs out the fine detail which is presumably due to the noise.
 And then proceed with differentiation.
 The problem is how to choose the degree of blur.
 Blur the image too much, and one can miss edges; don't blur it enough, and one gets false edges.

-This is one edge detection dilemma: Too much blur and we miss edges, too little and we have false alarms.
+The edge detection dilemma: Too much blur and we miss edges, too little and we have false alarms.